Artist's Inks - Pigment vs. Dye

 When in doubt about a specific ink, or how it responds on a specific substrate, do yourself a favor and DO A TEST first....
 Before you learn the hard way that Pigma Micron pens wipe off Yupo paper like a whiteboard!

 If that sounds suspiciously specific, it's because it is; that was a hard truth that I learned the hard way while doing a time-sensitive commission piece.
-Everything wiped off, I cried and started from scratch...
+An entire 3 person portrait wiped off the Yupo, I cried and started from scratch...
 8 hours of work lost.